What’s the difference between urban planning and urban design?

 What is urban planning?

 Urban planning is a strategic high-level job with the purpose of shaping cities, often involving a variety of stakeholders.
+In the modern era, sustainable urban planning is increasingly important.

 “It’s a bit frightening, because you’re going to put things onto paper that are going to become reality,” says Hames.